humhub/documentation/docs/professional-edition/intro.md

 ## The HumHub Professional Edition | Elevate your Social Network Experience
-<br>Built upon the robust foundation of the Community Edition, the Professional Edition comes with a bunch of exclusive features that redefine your Social Network experience.
+Built upon the robust foundation of the Community Edition, the Professional Edition comes with a bunch of exclusive features that redefine your Social Network experience.

 - All standard Modules + [advanced features and exclusive Modules](features.md)
 | The Professional Edition comes with Modules that are only included in this Edition.
 Including: Enterprise Theme, SAML - SSO, JWT SOO, Advanced LDAP, News Module, Email Whitelist, Apache SOLR, Whitelabel, Translation Manager.